 Guts UK/forCrohns Development Grants

-forCrohns and Guts UK announce the joint grant call for research projects on Crohn’s disease that opens on 17th June 2019.
-Applications will close on 19th August 2019.
+forCrohns and Guts UK announce the joint grant call for research projects on Crohn’s disease.
+Applications are now closed.

 The two organisations have teamed up for a second year to support research in their area of synergy.

 Two grants of up to £50,000 will be awarded for research projects aimed at advancing our understanding of Crohn’s disease, contributing to finding a cure and/or improve the impact the disease has on patients, though projects might also benefit patients with other Inflammatory Bowel Diseases.
 The research question could, for example, be informed by the top ten research priorities identified in the James Lind Alliance Priority Setting Partnership on Inflammatory Bowel Disease.